 COVID-19 has increased the likelihood that states will be more stringent when it comes to collecting sales taxes from sellers.
 According to The Pew Charitable Trusts, which analyzes trends and issues that impact public policy, sales taxes typically are relatively stable sources of revenue even during downturns, like the one resulting from this pandemic.
 And those taxes comprise about 33% of total state tax revenue, Pew notes.
 That means that states now need every last dollar.
 It’s therefore reasonable to expect more vigorous enforcement of sales tax laws from this point forward.

 It’s important to stay current on the variety of sales tax laws and what activities trigger each state’s nexus.
 Here are just a few of the things you need to know.

 Do you sell something you can physically touch?
 If so, it’s called “tangible personal property,” and it’s generally taxable.
 However, exceptions vary from state to state.

 If you sell items through a marketplace, there’s a high likelihood it’s taxable.
 More than 43 states now require out-of-state sellers to register then collect and remit sales tax under economic nexus laws.
-Businesses that sell on eBay or other marketplaces also need to be aware of marketplace facilitator laws.
+Small business owners that sell on eBay or other marketplaces also need to be aware of marketplace facilitator laws.